Harmonic Oscillator#

 a.
 Simple Harmonic Oscillator#

-We will be working with a simple Harmonic oscillator in this part.
-For the moment, we should think of this as a spring connected to a wall with a mass \(m\) on the end.
-We will work with the natural equilibrium length of the spring to be 2 and let the x-coordinate at the equilbrium length to be \(x=0\) (so the deviation from the equilibrium and the x-coordinate match up).
+In this part, we will be working with a simple harmonic oscillator.
+For the moment, we should think of this as a spring connected to a wall on one end and to a mass \(m\) on the other.
+We choose the natural equilibrium length of the spring to be 2 and let the x-coordinate at the equilbrium length to be \(x=0\) (so the deviation from the equilibrium and the x-coordinate match up).
 To draw this spring go ahead an plot

 draw_spring_system(0)